daikon899/Midterm_K-means_hadoop/README.md

 # Midterm_K-means_hadoop
 K-Means algorithm for distributed systems

-generate dataset with
+You can generate dataset with
 ```
-python datasetgen.py NUMBER_OF_POINTS
+python datasetgen.py N
 ```
+where N is number of points you want to generate

-plot with
+And plot with
 ```
 python plot.py
 ```